-This will be the fifth year of the One Book, One Community project.
+This will be the sixth year of the One Book, One Community project.
 Its success on campus and in the community prompted Chancellor G. David Gearhart to provide the project with a permanent budget, drawing on money from private donations to the Chancellor’s Fund.

 “The committee is very grateful to the chancellor for his support,” said Fitzpatrick.
 “We believe this support will go a long way toward helping the One Book, One Community project become an essential and sustainable program at the University of Arkansas.
 We are working to build a program that enriches our students’ education and becomes a memorable experience for the entire community.”